Elon Musk Warns Tesla Staff: “Return To Office Or Leave”

 Elon Musk’s stance comes at a time when other big tech firms are debating over a return to office ever since cases have dropped significantly.
 It is also in stark contrast to that of Twitter Inc (NYSE:TWTR), the company Musk intends to buy, which has offered employees a more flexible policy.

-CEO Parag Agrawal told its 100,000 employees in March, “Wherever you feel most productive and creative is where you will work and that includes working from home full-time forever.”7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+CEO Parag Agrawal told its 100,000 employees in March, “Wherever you feel most productive and creative is where you will work and that includes working from home full-time forever.”7 Mid-Cap Stocks to Buy For When the Fed Gets Serious

 .